MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 Selenium uses the `EdgeDriver` class to manage a Microsoft Edge session.
 The following code:
 1. Starts a Microsoft Edge session.
-1. Instructs Microsoft Edge to navigate to Bing.
+1. Instructs Microsoft Edge to go to Bing.
 1. Searches for "WebDriver".
 1. Sleeps for a few seconds so you can see the results.